nouish/EzChestShop/.github/README.md

 This fork was created to support Minecraft 1.21, on request from the [Torrent SMP](https://www.torrentsmp.com/) server.

-As of October 27th 2024 the original EzChestShop plugin is not actively maintained and offers no support for Minecraft versions beyond 1.20.4.
+As of October 27th 2024 the original EzChestShop plugin is no longer actively maintained and offers no support for Minecraft versions beyond 1.20.4.

+If you use EzChestShopReborn, please don't ask questions in the upstream channels.
+Instead, join the [Discord](https://discord.gg/invite/gjV6BgKxFV) for this project.

 ## Download